 Every parent wants their family to have a fruitful future, in all areas of life, from work to love and happiness.
 While the details of these things will vary from one family to the next, there’ll be a solid foundation that binds all successful families together: sound financial health.

 If your financial future looks rosy, then so will your family’s.
 That’s just the way it is.
-But of course, making sure that your family’s financial situation is looking healthy is easier said than done.
+But of course, making sure that your family’s financial situation and financial health are looking healthy is easier said than done.

 Below, we take a look at a few tried and tested tips for making it a reality.
 Take a read, and make any necessary changes.
 You’ll be on your way to a better future.